malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 _todo: the description of "narrowing convergent boundaries" and how I've used it aren't quite aligned._

+_todo: also describe habitual and rational systems as being part of an adversarial co-training system - the level to which they are co-convergent indicates how accurate or inaccurate they are.
+This is probably the first thing to mention.
+And then go into the narrowing convergent boundaries are a more specific concrete description of that._

 I suspect that interactions between the habitual system, the rational system, and pressures from the external environment, create an effect of narrowing convergent boundaries.
 With respect to a single learning system, negative and positive feedback from its surroundings causes it to converge towards an optimum behaviour, but that convergence may be slow.
 If, at the same time, a second system builds up a model of the surroundings and its feedbacks, and if it applies additional feedback on the first system, then it applies a kind of an additional soft boundary against that first system.
 More importantly, as that second system gradually improves its model, the boundary that it applies to the first also converges.
 Thus, the range of behaviours of the first system that are allowed by the second system gradually narrows over time.

 Panel A in the diagram below illustrates how the external environment and the rational system may act to apply narrowing convergent boundaries against the learning within the habitual system.
 Feedback signals received from the environment apply an after-the-fact convergent pressure, in the form of negative and positive rewards and in the form of prediction error.
 When the rational system is operating near its optimum it provides a before-the-fact convergent pressure, in the form of prevention (usually to avoid a catastrophic error occurring) and in the form of encouraging exploration.
 For example, the individual may have developed a habit of walking a particular route through the forest to the nearest watering hole, but the rational system will prevent that habituated path because it remembers that a tree had fallen and blocked the path at a location that is currently out of sight.